 5. Cosy Home Cinema @ Lilydale

-A unique contrast from the typical white interior, Swiss Interior delivers this dark-themed condo project that uses grey as the forefront of its interior design.
+A unique contrast to the typical white interior, Swiss Interior delivers this dark-themed condo project that uses grey as the forefront of its interior design.

 The darker colour scheme strikes a sharp contrast with the pale white ceilings to provide the illusion of a more spacious home.
 This is amplified by the glossy grey marble flooring that brightens up the insides of the home.